jarun/nnn/README.md

 - [Maxim Baz](https://github.com/maximbaz)
 - and other contributors

 `nnn` is actively developed.
-Visit the to the [ToDo list](https://github.com/jarun/nnn/issues/506) to contribute or see the features in progress.
+Visit the [ToDo list](https://github.com/jarun/nnn/issues/506) to contribute or see the features in progress.